We can’t wait to welcome you to Chetham’s Library. We’ve put together some information to help ensure your visit is as easy as possible.

 Wheelchair users and others unable to manage the stairs can still enjoy full access to the collection by the use of our ground floor rooms.
 Please contact us in advance with details of your requirements and we’ll do our best to help.

-If you wish to consult the collection, Chetham’s Library is open to readers Monday to Friday 9am-12.30pm and 1.30-4.30pm by prior appointment.
+Chetham’s Library is open to readers Monday to Friday 9am-12.30pm and 1.30-4.30pm by prior appointment.
+You can explore the collections via our online catalogues.

 Please note: regrettably, we are not able to offer desk space to readers who are not consulting Library material.
 New readers may be asked to provide ID or a letter of reference.